voucherifyio/voucherify-showcase-store/README.md

 - Then click `Done`.

 Repeat this process one more time - this time selecting reward `Referral Reward Tier 2 - Voucher 10%`.
 Remember to save changes to the campaign.

+After that, you will be able to publish a referral campaign code to a specific customer by passing his / her `source_id` as an `e-mail` in the Landing Page form.

 [Learn more how to create Referral Program](https://cookbook.voucherify.io/article/240-airbnb-referral-program)